 A must-have during Ramadan – Qatayef is a pancake-like dough that can be filled with walnuts and sugar mixture; many use Ashta (cream with rose water) or even Akkawi (sweetened cheese) as fillings.
 Before serving, the preparation is fried and dipped in sugar syrup – a sweet Ramadan indeed!

-Chebab is an Emirati pancake combining traditional flavours of cardamom, saffron and dates, and is fried in a pan till it attains a reddish brown colour and texture.
+Chebab, one of the delicious UAE sweet dishes, is an Emirati pancake combining traditional flavours of cardamom, saffron and dates, and is fried in a pan till it attains a reddish brown colour and texture.

 Balaleet is a delicious combination of sweetened vermicelli and eggs, infused with cardamom and saffron, and served with a plain omelette, and bread – tempting enough?

 Baklava, the highly popular Turkish sweet, is another amazing dessert widely consumed during Ramadan.
 This wonderful dessert is cooked to perfection with thin layers of Filo dough and is served with chopped nuts, raisin, and cashew, bound together with honey or syrup, making it one of the many Ramadan desserts to watch out for.